 With the ballot, the county auditor will include instructions on how to mark the ballot as well as how to return the ballot.

 Returning the Ballot

 You can return your voted absentee ballot by mail.
-The ballot must be postmarked by the Monday before election day or earlier and received in the county auditor’s office no later than noon on the Monday following the election.
+Absentee ballots received in the county auditor's office by the time the polls close on election day are eligible for counting.
+Absentee ballots received after the polls close on election day must be postmarked by the Monday before election day or earlier and received in the county auditor’s office no later than noon on the Monday following the election.
 For school and some city and special elections, the return deadline may be earlier.
 Read the instructions sent with the ballot.